Bears give up opener to Youngstown State in ninth, 7-5

 The first two Baylor batters in the bottom of the ninth grounded out.
 The Bears saw a bit of hope with a walk but a strikeout earned the win for Youngstown State.

 YSU reliever Brandin Anderson grabbed the win in his lone inning, giving up just one hit and picking up a strikeout.
-Casey Marshallwitz earned the save with a hitless, scoreless ninth.
+Casey Marshalwitz earned the save with a hitless, scoreless ninth.

-The Bears will look to break the five-game losing streak in a Saturday double header with game one slated for 2 p.m. at Baylor Ballpark.
+The Bears will look to break their five-game losing streak in a Saturday doubleheader with the first game slated for 2 p.m. at Baylor Ballpark.